brbvisayas/msunhpc/00_hpc_access/01_cluster_overview.md

 An **HPC (High-Performance Computing) cluster** is a group of connected computers (called **nodes**) that work together to perform large-scale computations faster than a single desktop computer.

-At MSU, the HPC system is designed to support research in chemistry, physics, data science, machine learning, and related disciplines — including **ORCA-based quantum chemistry calculations**.
+At MSUN, the HPC system is designed to support research in chemistry, physics, data science, machine learning, and related disciplines — including **ORCA-based quantum chemistry calculations**.

 ---

 ## The Cluster Architecture

-The MSU HPC cluster consists of:
+The MSUN HPC consists of:

 | Node       | Description |
 |------------|-------------|